Gatorade: History

-The University of Florida researchers initially considered naming their product "Gator-Aid".
-They settled on the name Gatorade, however, since the researchers wanted to create a commercial product, not a scientifically-validated one.
+The University of Florida researchers initially considered naming their product "Gator-Aid", but eventually settled on "Gatorade".
 Darren Rovell notes in his history of Gatorade, First in Thirst, "the doctors realized that they probably shouldn't use the 'Aid' suffix, since that would mean that if the drink were ever marketed, they would have to prove that it had a clear medicinal use and perform clinical tests on thousands of people."
 Gatorade co-inventor Dana Shires explained, "We were told that you couldn't use that because the Food and Drug Administration prohibited that.
 That would classify it as something other than a cola or soft drink, so we changed it to ade."

-For example, some were skeptical that the product's effect was anything more than a placebo effect.
+Some were skeptical that the product's effect was anything more than a placebo.
 Cade mentioned, "If you told a football player that you were giving him Demerol to relieve pain and you gave him a placebo instead, there's about a 30% chance that the placebo will relieve the pain as much as taking Demerol would have."